 Dust and liquids: The Natural Gas shall be technically free of gaseous, solid or liquid substances to the extent that this may involve a risk of blocking and malfunction or corrosion of ordinary gas installations and standard gas equipment.
 This provision does not apply to such liquid formation that occasionally occurs in Natural Gas in the form of very small droplets and that cannot be removed from it.

 Odorisation: The Natural Gas shall be delivered unodorised at the Entry Point.
-Odorisation of the Natural Gas shall take place at the Transition Point.
+Odorisation of the Natural Gas shall take place at the Transition Point, when the Natural Gas is delivered from the Transmission System to the Distribution Network.
+Traces of odorant up to 1 mg/m3 may be present in gas in the Transmission System due to reverse flow from the Distribution Network at the Transition Point.
+However, under extraordinary operating conditions in relation to the reverse flow facilities increased levels up to 2 mg/m3 for a period of up to 24 hours may occur.

 Other components and contaminants: The Natural Gas shall not contain other components and/or contaminants to an extent which may imply that it cannot be transported, stored and/or marketed without further adjustment of the quality or treatment of the Natural Gas.

+The gas quality of Renewable Gas shall fulfil all requirements from the Danish gas regulation regarding biomethane and E-methane.

 Delivery specifications